ozgursedef/fact/README.md

 **FACT** tool aims at minimizing the cost of deployed serverless functions from the application provider perspective.
 Detailed information regarding the project can be obtained at the [Wiki page](https://github.com/ozgursedef/fact/wiki)

-FACT Tool consist of 3 seperate Java8 Maven projects.
-In configuration_optimizer, it uses GEKKO python3 framework.
+FACT Tool consists of 3 separate Java 8 Maven projects.
+One of these projects, configuration_optimizer, uses the [GEKKO python3 framework](https://gekko.readthedocs.io/en/latest/).
+[AWS Command Line Interface (CLI)](https://aws.amazon.com/cli/) is used for executing lambda functions.
-In order to execute lambda functions.
-Tool needs configured aws cli tool.

-To compile the projects use command below in the root project folder which pom.xml is exist.
+To compile the projects, use the command below at the root project folder, where the pom.xml file takes place:

 `mvn clean; mvn install -DskipTests`